sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 <p align="center">
 Fig 4 .
 Schematic and symbol of Pushpull driver
 </p>
-After connecting all the blocks as shown in the figure 5 we get the final design of the compparator.
+5. After connecting all the blocks as shown in the figure 5 we get the final design of the compparator.
+Two sine voltages phase shifted by 90 degrees and of magnitude 0.8V are applied to the inputs of cascode amplifier.
+Vdd is taken 1.8V and outpt is taken from puushpull driver.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/100463400/156126713-08c196e0-fa73-41ef-b5d4-4f350c7aaf46.JPG">